becker929/dj-explorer/README.md

+# Update 2023-07-18

+SoundCloud changed their website and broke this!
+Maybe something like this would help: https://github.com/drhspfn/download-soundcloud

 # dj-explorer

 A web app for exploring DJ mixes from SoundCloud, made in Flask with Flask-SocketIO.
 The search is based on the text descriptions of mixes and it is capable of finding mixes when given a track as well as finding tracks when given a mix.
 No fancy audio-based search, for now.